MattiasHenders/starter_steps_fitness/README.md

 * tracking of a workouts completed by the user
 * display of a user's history of completed workouts
 * use of navbar in boostrap stickied to the bottom
+* customized workouts based on the users fitness goals
+* review of weeks workouts in a graph format

 ## Technologies